kosuketakei/memo/README.md

 - cd memo
 - npm install
 - npm start
-- Click Run on iOS simulator on a page automatically opened, then open Expo Client.
+- Click Run on iOS simulator on a page automatically opened, then open Expo Client on the simulator.